๐Ÿ† Omniagent API Hackathon ยท May 18 โ€“ June 15 โ€” Register now and start building

 Not necessarily.
 The platform supports both customer-hosted and Napster-hosted model configurations.
 With customer-hosted (Azure OpenAI), you provide your own deployment and credentials.
 With Napster-hosted, Napster manages the model infrastructure and you don't need your own cloud account or deployment.
 You choose the option when creating an API key.

 Yes.
-Once your API keys, companions, knowledge, tools, and FAQs are set up, developers interact with the product through the REST API and the connectivity layer (Web SDK, WebSocket, VoIP, or SIP).
+Once your API keys, companions, knowledge, tools, and FAQs are set up, developers interact with the product through the REST API and the connectivity layer (Web SDK, WebSocket, or SIP).
 The dashboard is primarily a management and testing tool.

 Can I test my agent without writing code?